 Another disadvantage for some beginners is the required 1,500 hours of experience.
 Please see my detailed article on getting the PMI-ACP here: How to Get Your PMI-ACP Certification without Hardly Trying.

 There are a few other certification bodies that are growing in popularity that are worth mentioning.

-These are the biggies at least for entry level certifications.
+These are the big and best certifications for beginners.
 I hope you find it helpful.
 Please share your own experience in the comments below.

 Want more details about the best agile certification?
 Here are some additional resources that might be helpful to you: